ObjectIsAdvantag/hackathon-resources/pixelscamp-lisbon/README.md

 ### Meraki Starter Guide

+**Cisco Meraki lets you build outstanding applications that interact with the Wifi Network.
+Popular use cases include: detect presence from Mobile phones that have Wifi or Bluetooth activated, customize the landing page as users join your Wifi Network, or geo-locate your users via Wifi triangulation**

+- Sign up at [Meraki](http://developers.meraki.com/apply) and get access to the Meraki dashboard.
+The Meraki Cloud Management platform _the Meraki dashboard_ makes it easy to configure your Wifi networks, view analytics, and connect your applications.

+- Get started thanks the [Meraki APIs resources for developers](http://developers.meraki.com/start), and go through the [Hackathon resources](http://developers.meraki.com/hackathon)

-Here are the info to access the Meraki Wifi provided on-site:
+Here are the info to access the Meraki setup provided on-site:

 TBD